Jean-Jacques Rousseau: Effect on the American Revolution

+One of Rousseau's most important American followers was Noah Webster (1758–1843).
+In 1785, two years before America's constitutional convention, Webster relied heavily on Rousseau's Social Contract while writing Sketches of American Policy, one of the earliest, widely published arguments for a strong central government in America.
+George Washington, James Madison, and likely other founders read it before the convention.
+Webster also wrote two "fan-fiction" sequels to Rousseau's Emile, or On Education (1762) and included them in his 1785 Reader for schoolchildren.
+Webster's 1787 Reader, and later Readers, also contain an idealized word-portrait of Sophie, the girl in Rousseau's Emile, and Webster used Rousseau's theories in Emile to argue for the civic necessity of broad-based female education.

 According to some scholars, Rousseau exercised minimal influence on the Founding Fathers of the United States, despite similarities between their ideas.
 They shared beliefs regarding the self-evidence that "all men are created equal," and the conviction that citizens of a republic be educated at public expense.
 A parallel can be drawn between the United States Constitution's concept of the "general welfare" and Rousseau's concept of the "general will".
 Further commonalities exist between Jeffersonian democracy and Rousseau's praise of Switzerland and Corsica's economies of isolated and independent homesteads, and his endorsement of a well-regulated civic militia, such as a navy for Corsica, and the militia of the Swiss cantons.